Guifeng Zongmi: On the Original Nature of Man

-Zongmi's Inquiry into the Origin of Humanity, (or On the Original Nature of Man, or The Debate on an Original Person, Chinese: 原人論 Yüanren lun) was written sometime between 828 and 835.
+Zongmi's Inquiry into the Origin of Humanity, (or On the Original Nature of Man, or The Debate on an Original Person, 原人論; Yuanren lun) was written sometime between 828 and 835.
 This essay became one of his best-known works and was popular with the literati of the time.
 The writing style is simple and straightforward, and the content not overly technical, making the work accessible to non-Buddhist intellectuals of the day.
 (Note: See Gregory, 1995, for an extended annotated translation and commentary and de Bary, 1972, for a translation and general comments.)
 The essay surveys the current major Buddhist teachings of the day, as well as Confucian and Taoist teachings, defending his Buddhist view as the most comprehensive of all.
 It develops a holistic and inclusive perspective of all the Buddhist and non-buddhist teachings, while also discussing the nature of existence and the human condition.
-De Bary writes that the essay may have been written as a kind of rejoinder to the On the original Nature of Man (Yuan jen) and On the Tao (Yuan tao) by the contemporary Confucian Han Yu (768–824).
+De Bary writes that the essay may have been written as a kind of rejoinder to the On the original Nature of Man (Yuanren) and On the Tao (Yuandao) by the contemporary Confucian Han Yu (768–824).